zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/iam/iam.md

-# Lab 1: Creating Identity and Access Management (IAM) Resources
+# Creating Identity and Access Management (IAM) Resources

 ## Introduction
 This lab walks you through the steps to prepare your Orace Cloud Infrastructure Tenancy